 The intent of the consultation process and the development of the Peterborough Victoria Northumberland and Clarington Catholic District School Board's Special Education Plan is to meet the provincial standard as described by the Ministry of Education.
-Appreciation is extended to members of the community and staff for their in-put in the development of the Peterborough Victoria Northumberland and Clarington Catholic District School Board's Special Education Plan is to meet the provincial standard as described by the Ministry of Education.
 Appreciation is extended to members of the community and staff for their in-put in the development of the Peterborough Victoria Northumberland and Clarington Catholic District School Board's Special Education Plan.